 WPI’s Biomedical Engineering Department never stops on its search to uncover the next advance in therapies, devices, and products to help people live longer, healthier lives.
 Our department is leading diverse, cutting-edge research and product and thought innovation to develop new breakthroughs in this rapidly changing field.

 We work on advances as diverse as wound-healing sutures, blood vessel engineering, vital sign monitoring for firefighters, and braces for joint stabilization.
-We seek to understand how physicians and patients will use devices, making these devices more user friendly and useful.
+We seek to understand how physicians and patients will use devices, making these devices more user-friendly and useful.

 Our students and faculty collaborate on ambitious research projects to push the boundaries at the intersection of engineering, biology, and medicine, often making groundbreaking discoveries and industry-changing developments to move the field forward.

-At WPI’s Bioengineering Institute, we identify emerging technologies and help launch them through development and commercialization.
+We identify emerging technologies and help launch them through development and commercialization.
 Students work on teams here to help advance new developments and connect theory and practice of the university.

 The biomedical engineering field is growing rapidly and includes careers in everything from academia and industry to laboratory research.